 Most people want to know how long it will take for a web site to be ready.
 It can be just out of curiosity, or it can be because they have a specific, hard deadline such as a key presentation, a tradeshow, etc.

 Without exception, a project without deadlines will go slower than a project that is planned out with milestones and agreed upon deadlines.
 It is often these deadlines that push people to focus and make a final decision, search their archives for content, or decide that getting that testimonial should not hold up the entire web site.

-The domain name and hosting platform (with current logins) should be at the ready.
-We need access to the web hosting account to install WordPress and get the files for the site prepared.
-If site the being built on a new hosting account, before we launch we need access to the domain name to update the DNS record.
+The domain name registrar login should also be at the ready.
+If your site the being built on a new hosting account, before we launch we need access to the domain name to update the DNS record.

 Yup, there have been times when a site is ready to go live but no one can find the password to update the name servers to make the DNS change.

 If you are redesigning your current website, you’ll want to think about how you will redirect any web traffic from old URLs to new ones.
 If you don’t do this, website users who are accessing your site from an old link or bookmark may see a 404 error.
 Not only is this frustrating for your website viewers, Google may penalize you for these type of errors.